ZacharyWarnes/ZW-ORM-ECOMMERCE/README.md

 * Make sure to update the .env file with your MySQL username and your password.

-* Open the terminal of your code editor in the db folder on your schema.sql file and log into MySQL with command "-u root -p" and then enter your password.
+* Open the terminal of your code editor in the db folder on your schema.sql file and log into MySQL with command "mysql -u root -p" and then enter your password.

 * Run command "source schema.sql" and once this has run enter "quit" to quit the MySQL program.